Teleportec

 Divya Chander

 Dr. Chander also contributes to space life sciences and medicine.
-A finalist for astronaut selection and an alumnus of the International Space University, Dr. Chander has performed remote simulations of trauma rescues, anesthesia and surgery in Mars analogue settings with physicians in the US, France, and the Concordia base in Antarctica.
-She has also been involved with a consortium that elaborated a road-map for studying the effect of microgravity and radiation on the nervous system, cardiovascular system, cognition and sleep.
-She wishes someday to see the Earth rise from the surface of the moon.
+A finalist for astronaut selection and an alumnus of the International Space University, Dr. Chander has performed remote simulations of trauma rescues, anesthesia and surgery in Mars analogue settings.
+Her desire to alter her own Consciousness is to someday see the Earth rise from the surface of the moon.

 Sample Topics